Higher-Order Functions

 MapFilterFold

 I want to stress two points.
 Firstly, Haskell has four variations of the fold.
-The variations are due to the fact if the binary operation starts at the beginning or at the end of the list and if the binary operation has an initial value.
+The variations are due to whether the binary operation starts at the beginning or at the end of the list and whether it has an initial value.
 Secondly, string concatenation of map and reduce (fold) gives MapReduce.
 This is no accident.
-The Google framework is based on a map and a reduce phase and is therefore based on the ideas of the functions map and reduce (fold).
+The Google framework is based on a map and a reduce phase and is, therefore, based on the ideas of the functions map and reduce (fold).

 MapReduceEng